 Other factors can influence your athletic performance or interfere with the effectiveness of your carbohydrate-loading strategy, including how fit you are, how well you hydrate and how intensely you exercise.
 Even with carbohydrate loading, you still may feel muscle fatigue.

-If you're a man, a carbohydrate-loading diet can increase the levels of glycogen stored in your muscles from 25 to 100 percent of your normal amount.
-Fewer research studies exist about carbohydrate loading in women, and they've yielded mixed results.
-A woman may need to consume more calories than usual during carbohydrate loading to get the same benefits as a man does.
+For men, a carbohydrate-loading diet can increase the levels of glycogen stored in the muscles as much as 100 percent of your normal amount.
+Women may need to consume more calories than usual during carbohydrate loading to get the same benefits as men do.

 Despite carbohydrate loading, you still need to replenish your body's energy during endurance events to maintain your blood sugar levels.
-You can do this by periodically consuming sports drinks, gels, or bars, fruit, or hard or chewy candies during your event at the rate of 30 to 60 grams an hour.
+You can do this by periodically consuming sports drinks, gels, or bars, fruit, or hard or chewy candies during your event at the rate of 30 to 60 grams every hour or two.
 And don't forget to eat carbohydrate-rich foods after your endurance event, too, to replenish your glycogen stores.

 Carbohydrate loading isn't right for every endurance athlete.
 It's a good idea to consult your doctor or a registered dietitian before you start carbohydrate loading, especially if you have diabetes.
 You may also need to experiment with different amounts of carbohydrates to find what works best for you.